src-d/lookout-sdk/README.md

    NotifyPushEvent(context.Context, *pb.PushEvent) (*pb.EventResponse, error)
    ```
    - analyzer should request [a stream of](https://grpc.io/docs/tutorials/basic/go.html#server-side-streaming-rpc-1) files and UASTs from [DataService](./proto/service_data.proto#L27) that lookout exposes, by default, on `localhost:10301`
-   - analyzer has [options](./proto/service_data.proto#L61) to ask either for all files, or just thee changed ones, as well as UASTs, language, full file content and/or exclude some paths: by regexp, or just all [vendored paths](https://github.com/github/linguist/blob/master/lib/linguist/vendor.yml)
+   - analyzer has [options](./proto/service_data.proto#L61) to ask either for all files, or just the changed ones, as well as UASTs, language, full file content and/or exclude some paths: by regexp, or just all [vendored paths](https://github.com/github/linguist/blob/master/lib/linguist/vendor.yml)
    - analyzer has to return a list of [Comment](./proto/service_analyzer.proto#L42) messages
  - run gRPC server to listen for requests from the lookout